-Foreign, Commonwealth & Development Office ("FCDO") travel advice from UK to Nepal states that "STOL airstrips in Nepal are among the most remote and difficult to land on in the world and are a challenge for even the most technically proficient pilots and well-maintained aircraft."
-For their latest advice please take a look at their Safety & Security section under Air Travel.

-There have been a number of recent air accidents in Nepal and in December 2013 The European Union banned all airlines based in Nepal from flying in the 28-nation bloc under the latest changes to a list of unsafe carriers.
+You should read the Foreign, Commonwealth, and Development Office ("FCDO") travel advice for Nepal.
+For their latest advice take a look at their Safety & Security section under Air Travel.
+There have been some recent air accidents in Nepal.
+The European Union has banned Nepalese airlines from flying to Europe.
 For more information on Nepal's air safety profile take a look at Aviation Safety Network.